webix-hub/docs/data/datatable/export.md

 ---------------------

 The toExcel() method returns all data specified in the **columns** parameter of the datatable view.
 However, you may need to get data from other fields as well as restrict the number of fields in the export file.
-You can set the necessary in the **columns** property of the toExcel() method.
+You can set the necessary fields in the **columns** property of the toExcel() method.

 All in all, export API allows: